The Alaska State Troopers are unique. No other department performs the missions

 environment.
 A Trooper's responsibilities require impeccable honesty during

-routine duties, high-risk activities and everday contact with the public.
+routine duties, high-risk activities and everyday contact with the public.

 Alaska State Troopers work under adverse conditions with special tools.
 Your